hazelcast/hazelcast-code-samples/near-cache/fraud-detection/README.md

 === Map : 'airports'
 ===  Calls............. : '1899542'
 ===  Alerts............ : '390273'
-===  Near-cache hits... : '989393'
+===  Near Cache hits... : '989393'
-===  Near-cache misses. : '910149'
+===  Near Cache misses. : '910149'
 =====================================
 ===  Run time for tests : 'PT4M20.652S'
 =====================================
 2017-09-28 21:04:08.765  INFO 5960 --- [           main] c.h.s.n.frauddetection.Application       : Started Application in 263.292 seconds (JVM running for 264.269)
 ```

-Again, 188,952 calls were made, but 989,393 of these were satisfied by the near-cache.
+Again, 188,952 calls were made, but 989,393 of these were satisfied by the Near Cache.
-The near-cache in the `hazelcast-client.xml` for this process is sized at 10, and the test data
+The Near Cache in the `hazelcast-client.xml` for this process is sized at 10, and the test data
 has 20 airports.
 Given we are randomly selecting with a uniform distribution amongst airports,
 this is as you might expect.